- ASSOCIATE PROFESSOR Emergency Medicine

 MD, S.U.N.Y Health Science Center - College of Medicine

 Childrens Hospital of Los Angeles

-- Dr. Adam Vella graduated from medical school at the SUNY Downstate Medical Center in 1997 and completed his residency in Pediatrics at Columbia's Babies and Childrens Hospital in 2000.
-After completing a pediatric emergency medicine fellowship at Childrens Hospital Los Angeles he returned to New York to practice academic pediatric emergency medicine at the Mount Sinai Medical Center in 2003.
-He is currently an Assistant Professor of both Emergency Medicine and Pediatrics at the medical center.
-In addition in 2006 Dr. Vella became the Fellowship Director of the PEM training program in 2006 and transitioned to Division Director in 2009.
-In addition to his clinical and academic responsibilities Dr. Vella has been active in the American Academy of Pediatrics for over 10 years.
-He currently holds a position on the executive committee as the New York State representative of the Young Physician's Section and is the Academic Program Chair of the section.
-Dr. Vella is currently involved in writing the next edition of Tintinelli's textbook of Emergency Medicine as well as the next edition of a board review book for the Pediatric Emergency Medicine board exam.
+Adam Vella, MD, FAAP graduated from medical school at the SUNY Downstate Medical Center in 1997 and completed his residency in Pediatrics at Columbia's Babies and Children’s Hospital in 2000.
+After completing a Pediatric Emergency Medicine fellowship at Children’s Hospital Los Angeles, he returned to New York to practice academic Pediatric Emergency Medicine at the Mount Sinai Medical Center in 2003.
+He is currently Associate Professor of Emergency Medicine, Pediatrics, and Medical Education at the medical center.
+Dr. Vella became the Fellowship Director of the PEM training program in 2006 and transitioned to Division Director in 2009.
+In addition to his clinical and academic responsibilities, Dr. Vella has been active in the American Academy of Pediatrics for over 10 years.
+Dr. Vella was involved in writing the most recent edition of Tintinalli's textbook of Emergency Medicine as well as the most recent edition of a board review book for the Pediatric Emergency Medicine board exam.
 He currently serves as the Editor in Chief of Pediatric Emergency Practice, a monthly evidence based practice journal.

 In the News

 Dr. Vella discusses basic steps to help control children's asthma in The Daily News feature The Daily Check Up.